 - Both parties knew there were insufficient funds at the time of transaction.

-- It is a two party, stop payment, rent, government issued, payroll or travelers check.
+- It is a two party, stop payment,or payroll check.

 - The identity of the check writer is unknown.